Tfmenard/terraform-vpn-lab/cloudshell_tutorial/README.md

-3. Change the current directory to the repo’s directory:
+4. Change the current directory to the repo’s directory and relaunch the tutorial:

 ```
 cd terraform-vpn-lab